Understanding Baby Gas: Causes, Symptoms, and Soothing Techniques

 If your baby seems uncomfortable due to gas, gentle “bicycle kicks” can help relieve it.
 Lay your baby on their back and gently move their legs in a bicycling motion.
 This helps move the gas through their intestines and often provides quick relief.

-5. Baby Massage
+5. Belly Massage

 A gentle belly massage can also help your baby release trapped gas.
 Using soft, circular motions, massage your baby’s tummy clockwise.
 You can also try the “I Love You” massage, where you trace the letters I, L, and U on your baby’s belly to follow the direction of the intestines and help move gas along.